carwynteifion/Milestone-Project-2-IFD/README.md

 - My mentor, Chris, for giving the best encouragement and feedback as always.
 - Ed and Sean from Tutor Support for guidance on building my score counter.
-- My fiancée, Isadora, for UX/bug testing this site.
+- My fiancée, Isadora, and her mum, Kay, for UX/bug testing this site.
 [Back to top](#not-another-pub-quiz)